 Comparison Test (10 latent prints compared to 4 sets of exemplars (100% to pass).
 Use of AFIS computers is prohibited.
 Scanning images into a comparison program is permitted.
+Notice: As of 1/01/2026, all recertification testing in the United States and Canada will be digital.
+Hard copies will be mailed to other countries.

-- The Fingerprint Sourcebook (U.S. Dept of Justice, National Institute of Justice) by I.A.I, Scientific Working Group on Friction Ridge Analysis, Study and Technology (SWGFAST) et al Eric H. Holder, Laurie O. Robinson, John H. Laub, 2011 (Chapters 1-9, 12 and 14). - Quantitative-Qualitative Friction Ridge Analysis: An Introduction to Basic and Advanced Ridgeology by David R. Ashbaugh, 1999 - Searching Smart Clues for Latent Print Examiners Playing Cards by Ron Smith & Associates, Inc., 2016 - Palm Prints Searching Smart by Ron Smith & Associates, Inc., 2021 Note: A new test will be implemented for all applications submitted as of 11/1/2023.
-Test questions will include information from this new reference. - Fingerprints and Other Ridge Skin Impressions, Second Edition (CRC Press) by Christophe Champod, Chris J. Lennard, Pierre Margot, Milutin Stoilovic, 2016 (Chapters 1-5).
-Note: A new test will be implemented for all applications submitted as of 11/1/2023.
-Test questions will include information from this new reference.
+- The Fingerprint Sourcebook (U.S. Dept of Justice, National Institute of Justice) by I.A.I, Scientific Working Group on Friction Ridge Analysis, Study and Technology (SWGFAST) et al Eric H. Holder, Laurie O. Robinson, John H. Laub, 2011 (Chapters 1-9, 12 and 14). - Quantitative-Qualitative Friction Ridge Analysis: An Introduction to Basic and Advanced Ridgeology by David R. Ashbaugh, 1999 - Searching Smart Clues for Latent Print Examiners Playing Cards by Ron Smith & Associates, Inc., 2016 - Palm Prints Searching Smart by Ron Smith & Associates, Inc., 2021 - Fingerprints and Other Ridge Skin Impressions, Second Edition (CRC Press) by Christophe Champod, Chris J. Lennard, Pierre Margot, Milutin Stoilovic, 2016 (Chapters 1-5).